 The consequences of drought-specific water supply vulnerabilities are more severe as hydrologic conditions become more restricted.
-For the purposes of this vulnerability assessment, the Highly Restricted Supply scenario reflects a severe supply disruption situation, where one or more of an agency's primary water supply(ies) becomes unavailable for an extended duration.
-This scenario is beyond the requirements of Urban Water Management Plans, and varies for each agency depending on their portfolio of water supplies.
-Each agency identified which parts of their supply were most vulnerable and which were most reliable for purposes of determining the potential deficit.
-For example, under current conditions, the City of Roseville (shown in Figure 3-4) has access to groundwater and recycled water that are considered highly reliable during drought conditions.
+For the purposes of this vulnerability assessment, a Highly Restricted Supply scenario was developed to reflect a severe supply disruption situation where one or more of an agency's primary water supply(ies) becomes unavailable for an extended duration.
+This scenario is beyond the requirements of UWMPs, varies for each agency depending on their portfolio of water supplies, and represents their most dire conditions whether due to drought, climate change, change in regulatory environment, etc. Each agency identified which parts of their supply were most vulnerable and which were most reliable for purposes of determining the potential deficit.
+For example, under current conditions, 13 the City of Roseville (shown in Figure 3-4) has access to groundwater and recycled water that are considered highly reliable during drought conditions.
 However, as also shown below, additional customer conservation ("Extraordinary Conservation") is required to close a supply and demand gap in August through September under this supply scenario.
 This three-month deficit period is also shown graphically in Figure 3-5 for the City of Roseville.
 This same approach was used to determine and depict potential water supply deficits for each agency under current water demand conditions and is shown in Figure 3-5.

-^{ =} only uses groundwater in RDCP area
+^{ =} only uses groundwater in NAB RDCP area.

-^{+ =} not CVP contractors, but may be impacted indirectly through shortage allocations from the wholesaling agency
++ = not CVP contractors, but may be impacted indirectly through shortage allocations from the wholesaling agency